UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_08_Documentation_and_API.md

 # Documentation guidelines

-let the user understand your work
+how to help the user understand your work

 Documentation is one of the big points on which you need to focus to allow your work to be usable by others.